de86/personal-site/src/pages/clean-code-meaningful-names/index.md

 ## Use Search Friendly Names

 As mentioned earlier we should not use single letter variable names.
-As well as providing no meaning they are also impossible to search for using your IDE’s search function.
-They even difficult to pick out when simply scanning over code.
+As well as providing no meaning they are also impossible to find for using your IDE’s search function.
+They are even difficult to pick out when simply scanning over code.

 A name like MAX\_GAMES\_TO\_DISPLAY is much easier to search for and read than “m” or “g” or even a magic number like 20.

 ## Avoid Mental Mapping

 Developers should never have to create a mental map of what variable is what. especially if a variable represents something that already has a name in the codebase.
-Using “g” when “games” is used everywhere else requires the reader to remember what g is.
-They may also question wether “g” actually is a game or not.
+Using “g” when “games” is used everywhere else requires the reader to remember what "g" is.
+They may also question whether “g” actually is a game or not.
 This is another problem that comes along with single letter variable names.

 > “The proffesional understands that clarity is king… and write code that others can understand”
-> -- <cite>Robert C. Martin - Clean Code</cite>
+> - <cite>Robert C. Martin - Clean Code</cite>

 ## Class Names